ironboy/best-sqlite3/README.md

 ## What is **best-sqlite3**?
 * **best-sqlite3** is a driver that lets you run *SQLite3* with Node.js.
 * It differs from other Node.js drivers in that it does not need *node-gyp* or any binaries during installation, because it runs SQLite3 recompiled to JavaScript/webassembly (thanks to the [SQL.js](https://www.npmjs.com/package/sql.js]) project)
-* **best-sqlite3** is probably *not* the fastest SQLite3 driver around.
-Chances are that [better-sqlite3](https://www.npmjs.com/package/better-sqlite3) is.
-But **best-sqlite3** provides a simple API and guarantees you that you won't run into problems with compiling bindings to other languages - the npm installation will be trouble free regardless of your operating system, Node.js version etc.
+* **best-sqlite3** provides a simple API and guarantees you that you won't run into problems with compiling bindings to other languages - the npm installation will be trouble free regardless of your operating system, Node.js version etc.
+* **best-sqlite3** is quite fast.
+See the tests below comparing it to the drivers [sqlite3](https://www.npmjs.com/package/sqlite3) and [better-sqlite3](https://www.npmjs.com/package/better-sqlite3).

 Also:
 * **best-sqlite3** includes middleware for creating an [Express Session store](https://www.npmjs.com/package/express-session#api), with which you can store Express-sessions in your SQLite3 database, making them survive server restarts.